 - you need to make loan repayments to prevent the sale of your home if you are in financial distress

 - you have a terminal illness

 - the preserved amount is $200 or less

 - you are a temporary resident and permanently leave Australia.

-Applications are made to either your super fund or the Department of Human Services, depending on which category of early access claim you are making.
+Applications are made to either your super fund or the Australian Taxation Office, depending on which category of early access claim you are making.
 If you’re a temporary resident, applications are made through the Australian Taxation Office.

 The law surrounding superannuation can be complex, but we can help you understand and navigate your insurance entitlements, and help you successfully make a claim—so you can get the financial comfort you deserve in your time of need.